 Purchasing a new vehicle is a significant financial investment.
 When that vehicle begins to have mechanical problems, it can bring on an extreme case of buyer’s remorse.
 There is no need to feel bad about acquiring a defective vehicle.
 The manufacturer is to blame – not you.
 Our lemon law attorneys can help you get your purchase money back.

-You can hire Neale & Fhima to represent you for free.
+You can hire Neale & Fhima to represent you at the expense of the manufacturer.

 Did you know that the lemon law in our state contains a fee-shifting provision?
 Of all the unique aspects of California’s lemon law, this provision has probably done more to benefit consumers than any other.
 Here is how it works.
 If you win your lemon law claim, we collect our legal fees directly from the car company.
 If your claim is unsuccessful, we waive our fees and you pay us nothing.

 If you fail to act now, it may be too late.

 Do not let the fact that California has a consumer-friendly lemon law give you a false sense of security.
 If you wait too long to act, you will forfeit your rights forever.
 The most crucial deadline is your factory warranty expiration date.
 Regardless of when you discovered the defect, you must take your vehicle to the dealership for repair before the warranty expires.
 Doing so (and obtaining a copy of the work order to prove it) will preserve your right to file a claim if the dealer is ultimately unable to make the repairs.

 Advantages of a San Francisco Lemon Law Attorney